thenexthub/Codira/docs/archive/LangRefNew.rst

 * Through our support for building great APIs, we aim to provide an expressive and productive language that is fun to program in.
 * Support low-level system programming.
-We should want to write compilers, operating system kernels, and media codecs in Swift.
+We should want to write compilers, operating system kernels, and media codecs in Codira.
 This means that being able to obtain high performance is really quite important.
 * Provide really great tools, like an IDE, debugger, profiling, etc.
 * Where possible, steal great ideas instead of innovating new things that will work out in unpredictable ways.
 It turns out that there are a lot of good ideas already out there.
-* Memory safe by default: array overrun errors, uninitialized values, and other problems endemic to C should not occur in Swift, even if it means some amount of runtime overhead.
+* Memory safe by default: array overrun errors, uninitialized values, and other problems endemic to C should not occur in Codira, even if it means some amount of runtime overhead.
 Eventually these checks will be disableable for people who want ultimate performance in production builds.
-* Efficiently implementable with a static compiler: runtime compilation is great technology and Swift may eventually get a runtime optimizer, but it is a strong goal to be able to implement swift with just a static compiler.
+* Efficiently implementable with a static compiler: runtime compilation is great technology and Codira may eventually get a runtime optimizer, but it is a strong goal to be able to implement language with just a static compiler.
 * Interoperate as transparently as possible with C, Objective-C, and C++ without having to write an equivalent of "extern C" for every referenced definition.